This disease presents as an inflammation of the skin, which can take different forms and have other causes.

-- If you are using high potency steroids and / or have been using steroids for a while, your doctor should be consulted to avoid the risk of a flare after stopping the medication.
+- If you are using high potency steroids and have been using steroids for a while, your doctor should be consulted to avoid the risk of a flare after stopping the medication.

 Risks of topical steroids

-There are side effects with the use of topical steroids.
+There are side effects to the use of topical steroids.

 Steroid medications are safest when used as prescribed – in the right amount, for the proper amount of time.
 Common side effects of steroids include: